nglasl/silverstripe-misdirection/README.md

 ![replace-default](images/misdirection-replace-default.gif)

-#### Historical Link Mapping
+#### Historical Link Mappings

-To ensure the current page version history is carried across, `/dev/tasks/MisdirectionHistoricalLinkMappingTask` may be used to instantiate any appropriate link mappings (however this is currently only supported by `MySQL`).
+To ensure the current page version history is carried across, `/dev/tasks/MisdirectionHistoricalLinkMappingsTask` may be used to instantiate any appropriate link mappings (however this is currently only supported by `MySQL`).

 ## Maintainer Contact